-Meta Reviews Her Best Minolta Lenses For Sony Alpha Cameras.
+Meta Reviews Minolta Lenses For Sony Alpha Cameras.

 Meta began shooting Nature Photography with her Minolta 35mm QTsi Film Camera and 35–80mm AF Telephoto Lens back in 2000.
-Meta also shoots with an iPhone 12 Pro Max.
+Meta now shoots with an Apple iPhone 13 Pro.

 Minolta AF Lenses, originally designed for Minolta AF 35mm SLR Film Cameras, will Mount and Auto Focus on Sony Alpha Cameras; Sony A-Mount Cameras and Sony E-Mount Cameras (With New LA-EA5 A-Mount Adapter).